7 Tips for Property Managers to Improve Resident Communication

 • Jane is hosting a dinner party, but she’s short a few dishes to entertain a party of eight.
 She orders matching dishes to complete her set.
 They’re due in today, but the package gets lost in the apartment mailroom, and she’s left traipsing store to store to find a match while she needs to be home making other preparations for the party—all the while steaming about how property management can’t get their act together.

 • Anne orders her husband an expensive watch for their anniversary.
 It’s a bit of a splurge, but she’s been working overtime to afford it so she can mark their fifth anniversary with something special.
 The attendant is sure it was delivered to the mailroom, but what happened from there is a mystery.
 There had been a lot of traffic in and out, and she wonders if it could have been stolen.
 Now Anne is empty-handed for her big day and potentially out hundreds of hard-earned dollars.

 Sloppy package management sends a strong message.
 It can portray your management team as careless and disorganized and also convey that you don’t really care about the community that you serve.
+You need to foster good community relations.
 It can cost you and your residents money and time—and even cost you tenants if people get fed up and decide to move elsewhere when their lease is up.

-And remember that unhappy tenants are like snowballs barreling down a mountain—they tell their friends…and those friends tell their friends…and the negative word of mouth just keeps growing.
+And remember that unhappy tenants are like snowballs barreling down a mountain—they tell their friends.
+The word spreads around fast and there could be negative reviews about your property.